iter8-tools/iter8/mkdocs/docs/code-samples/knative/canary-fixedsplit.md

     ```

     ??? info "kubectl get ksvc output"
-        kubectl output will be similar to the following.
+        The `kubectl` output will be similar to the following.
 The traffic percentage should remain the same during the experiment.
         ```shell
         [
           {